CZDanol/StreamDeck-DiscordVolumeMixer2/README.md

 * [Icons8 icons](https://icons8.com/)

 ### Credits
-* Big cudos to [Krabs](https://github.com/krabs-github) for helping me out with profiles for the XL version and testing and overall being awesome.
+* Big kudos to [Krabs](https://github.com/krabs-github) for helping me out with profiles for the XL version and testing and overall being awesome.

 ## TODO
 * Self status button